Don G. Abel: Early life and education

 His father, George D. Abel, was a Superior Court Judge of Grays Harbor County, the center of the state's logging industry.
 In 1913, Don graduated from Hoquiam High School.
 He attended the University of Washington, where he played football under coach Gil Dobie, and received a B.A. degree in 1917.

-In WW I, Abel served in the 91st Division of the U.S. Army, was decorated for gallantry in the Battle of the Argonne, and rose to the rank of captain.
+During World War I, Abel served in the 91st Division of the U.S. Army, was decorated for gallantry in the Battle of the Argonne, and rose to the rank of captain.

-Following his discharge, he returned to the University of Washington School of Law, and was graduated with a LL.B. degree in 1919.
+Following his discharge, he returned to the University of Washington School of Law, and graduated with a LL.B. degree in 1919.

 Career

 After graduation, Abel engaged in the private practice of law in Chehalis, and then held a series of government posts.
 From 1922 to 1926, he served as the Prosecuting Attorney of Lewis County.
-In 1932 he ran unsuccessfully for the Democratic nomination to Congress in the Third District.
+In 1932, he ran unsuccessfully for the Democratic nomination to Congress in the Third District.
 From May 1936 to February 1940, Abel was state administrator of the federal Works Progress Administration.

-In September 1942, he ran unsuccessfully for a position on the state Supreme Court, losing to John S. Robinson.
+In September 1942, he ran unsuccessfully for a position on the state Supreme Court, losing to John Robinson.
 In 1946, Abel was appointed to Supreme Court as acting Justice during the absence of Walter B. Beals, who was Presiding Judge at the International Military Tribunal I in Nuremberg, Germany.

-In 1957, Governor Albert D. Rosellini appointed Abel to the State Public Service Commission, and later to the Washington State Liquor Control Board, where he served as member and chairman.
+In 1957, Governor Albert Rosellini appointed Abel to the State Public Service Commission, and later to the Washington State Liquor Cannabis Board, where he served as member and chairman.

 Personal life

 He was married to Marion E. Ross.
-They had three children, including a daughter, Janice Abel Colby, and twins born on January 20, 1920: Margaret Louise Abel and Don G. Abel, Jr. Don, Jr., graduated from the University of Washington Law School, as did his father, served as Grays Harbor Prosecuting Attorney, and practiced law in Seattle.
+They had three children, including a daughter, Janice Abel Colby, and twins born on January 20, 1920: Margaret Louise Abel and Donald G. Abel Jr. Donald Jr., graduated from the University of Washington Law School, as did his father, served as Grays Harbor Prosecuting Attorney, and practiced law in Seattle.

-Abel, Sr. died July 8, 1980, and is buried in Claquato Cemetery in Chehalis, Washington.
+Abel, Sr. died July 8, 1980.